ninabarzh/broomstick/content/posts/ri.md

 ## The case for open investigation

-When critics invoke labels like “propaganda” or “shadow site”, transparency remains the strongest rebuttal—and Reactionary International’s open methodology, global contributor pool, and public funding appeals embody that principle.
+When critics invoke labels like “propaganda” or “shadow site”, transparency remains the strongest rebuttal, and Reactionary International’s open methodology, global contributor pool, and public funding appeals embody that principle.